uva-responsibleai/fall-24/evaluation/apr-17.md

 To investigate the issue of data traceability, the paper [Datasheets for Datasets] proposes a standard for documenting the process of machine learning datasets to record the source, content, and purpose of data recall, to improve transparency and fairness.
 The main target group includes data memory creators and data users, and this method aims to promote data memory maintenance, remove sensitive information, and prevent leakage; For dataset users, it can help them have a better understanding of the data's situation and content before use, avoiding misuse.

 With the increasing application of machine learning technologies, reports of errors and failures have surfaced, emphasizing the need for a framework that standardizes ethical practice and reporting.
 This framework would enable stakeholders to evaluate models not only on traditional metrics but also on ethical, inclusive, and fair considerations.
 The "Model Cards" concept aims to fill this gap by providing a standardized way to communicate the intended use, performance, and limitations of ML models, facilitating informed decision-making among developers, users, and regulators.
-Furthemore, the “Data Cards” concept aims to provide a method to make documentation of datasets more transparent and accountable for responsible AI systems, as well as enable tracking of AI systems trained on particular datasets.
+Furthemore, the “Data Cards" concept aims to provide a method to make documentation of datasets more transparent and accountable for responsible AI systems, as well as enable tracking of AI systems trained on particular datasets.

 # Methods
 [Datasheets for Datasets](https://arxiv.org/pdf/1803.09010.pdf) Using the Labeled Faces in the Wild and the Pang and Lee polarity datasets, the two datasets were tested by creating strength data tables.
 The test included whether the datasets contained unintentional, useless, harmful/unwanted biases to society.